Chart Color Schemes

 Walkervale has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking ahead, population projections indicate a median increase just below national regional areas' average.
-By 2041, Walkervale's population is expected to grow by 224 persons, reflecting an 8.8% total increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national regional areas is expected.
+The Walkervale (SA2) is expected to grow by 227 persons to reach an estimated total population of 3,259 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 8.4% over the 17-year period.

 Frequently Asked Questions - Population